 Graphics covers things such as logos, photos, clipart, and icons.
 These need to be chosen carefully and need to be consistent with the rest of the website design.
 They should be chosen on the basis that they are consistent and match with the company image in the same way that the colour scheme is.

 Pictures and other graphics, such as charts and graphs, are a very powerful way to convey a message or other information instead of text, we have all heard the saying “A picture is worth a thousand words”, and depending on your type of business may be more or less suited for this.
-However, it is always important to use good quality graphics and pictures, and this has never been more important as our screen resolutions continue to improve, especially on smaller devices such as smartphones.
+However, it is always important to use good quality graphics and picturesin your web design, and this has never been more important as our screen resolutions continue to improve, especially on smaller devices such as smartphones.

 Fonts in your new site